-- A word in a sans-serif font (like prebreakpenalty) represents an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - The word 'primitive' is used not only for primitives in LuaTeX, but also for control sequences that defined in the core module of LuaTeX-ja. - In this document, natural numbers start from 0.
+- A word in a sans-serif font (like prebreakpenalty) means an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - A word in typewriter font with underline (like fontspec) means a package of a class of LAT_FX. - The word 'primitive' is used not only for primitives in LuaTeX, but also for control sequences that defined in the core module of LuaTeX-ja. - In this document, natural numbers start from 0.